o3bvv/isotopic-logging/README.rst

 And yes, it will be a pain to change the way prefix is formatted and delimited all over the project.

-Moreover, if you decide to have same prefix to be used in **nested functions**, then you will need to drag it through them.
+Moreover, if you decide to have same prefix to be used in **nested function calls**, then you will need to drag it through them.
 And this is a farewell to function semantics and reusable code.
 You will not be able to cache or memoize functions as well, because prefix may be constantly changing.
 In short, it's a recipe for a disaster.
 So, for example:

 .. code-block:: python